emersion/mako/README.md

 If you're using Sway you can start mako on launch by putting `exec mako` in your configuration file.

+If you are using elogind, you might need to manually start a dbus user session:
+`dbus-daemon --session --address=unix:path=$XDG_RUNTIME_DIR/bus`

 ## Building

 Install dependencies: